Sep 26, 2016

 Three Days Later: The locals mine every inch of Whistler, so be resourceful.
 From the Peak chair, head to Shale Slope Ridge and drop left for airy tree stashes in the VD Chutes.
 Stay high skier’s right for max freshness before exiting to lower Grand Finale.

-Weather: Come in January, when cold air collides with moisture off the Pacific, creating record- breaking storms like the one last January that crushed Whistler’s 25-year record with 185 inches.
+Weather: Come in January, when cold air collides with moisture off the Pacific, creating record- breaking storms.

 Après: Hang with the beautiful people at Dusty’s for beer-hosing and martinis with fancy fruit, or hit the Garibaldi Lift Company, above the Whistler Gondola.
 Kokanees cost C$6 a pint.

 Fuel: Grab coffee at Moguls and head up the first gondola.
-At noon, stop by the Expressway, in the Roundhouse Lodge, for a fat Italian platter (C$10) and a sleeve of Canadian brews.
+At noon, stop by the Expressway, in the Roundhouse Lodge, for a proper lunch (C$10) and a sleeve of Canadian brews.

-Digs: For deep beds and a heated pool try the Crystal Lodge, just stumbling distance from the Crystal Lounge, a favorite watering hole for grizzled locals (C$214–C$398; crystal-lodge.com).
+Digs: For deep beds and a heated pool try the Crystal Lodge, just stumbling distance from the Crystal Lounge, a favorite watering hole for grizzled locals (C$214–C$398 depending on season; crystal-lodge.com).